Self-Portrait with Two Circles: Circles

 The meaning of the background has generated much speculation.
 The flat surface behind Rembrandt has been interpreted as either a wall or stretched canvas.
 Among the theories explaining the significance of the arced lines is that they are drawn on a wall, or that they represent hemispheres in a map of the world, a common design feature of Dutch homes; however, the circles contain no geographical references and are placed rather far apart.
-It has been suggested that the circles represent the rota aristotelis — the Aristotelian idea of the true form of the world — or have kabbalistic significance.
+It has been suggested that the circles represent the rota aristotelis – the Aristotelian idea of the true form of the world – or have kabbalistic significance.
 It has also been theorized that the circles symbolize perfection of artistic skill, as in the story of the Italian master Giotto being summoned by the pope to demonstrate his artistry and responding by drawing a perfect circle in a single motion.
 A similar story involves Apelles, court painter to Alexander the Great, and fellow artist Protogenes, each engaged in drawing "perfect" lines.
 That the circles may serve a compositional function, that of geometric structure, is also a possibility.

+Against the "map" theory of Benjamin P. J. Broos and Jeanne Porter, Saskia Beranek writes, "The problem with this interpretation, according to the detractors (who include Ernst van de Wetering and the Rembrandt Research Project) is that the circles are too far apart to represent the two circles of a map, and that the wrinkling and curling of maps on walls seen in other paintings is not present."